 Good news for students!
 If you have a GitHub Account, you can now enjoy the premium service “Free Package includes all Pro Features”, 15,000 Thousand emails per month!.
 Test SMTP & Web APIs.
 Start your Free package today with no credit card required and no expiration!
 Read more here SendGrid GitHub FREE PACKAGE!

 By now we have a clear picture of why emails from our servers go to spam instead of the inbox.
 We also learned how to setup SendGrid to use their SMTP for sending emails.
 Now I personally choose SendGrid as it’s widely accepted, easy, fulfills my requirement and their support is great!
 But there are many other SMTP services who also offer free email services much like SendGrid.
 With some services, you will get more free emails after the trial period and some will not offer the Domain Whitelabeling Feature.
 So look for various email services and use which suits your need best.
-There is another very good 3rd party email service who offers 1000 emails per day for free!
+There is another very good 3rd party email service who offers 100 emails per day for free!
 Whooo…. it’s Pepipost!
 We will cover a set up guide soon on Pepipost too!
-The choice is always yours.
+But, the choice is always yours.